 Our mission at Amici Cannis is to provide free sterilization and veterinary care for the street dogs and cats of Cotacachi, low cost sterilization for the pets of families in need, and to offer the highest quality veterinary care to your beloved pets.
-To further our mission we are committed to ongoing public education about animal welfare.
+To further our mission, we are committed to on-going public education about animal welfare.

-Cotacachi is a lovely town of approximately 9,000 people situated in the highlands of Ecuador and known for its leather goods.
-There is, however, a sad reality that overshadows Cotacachi’s beauty.
-There are many homeless dogs wandering the streets; most are hungry, some injured and sick, many will never know the comfort and security of a home.
+Cotacachi is a lovely town of approximately 9000 people situated in the highlands of Ecuador, and known for its leather goods.
+However, there is a sad reality that overshadows Cotacachi’s beauty.
+There are many homeless dogs wandering the streets; most are hungry, some injured and sick, and many that will never know the comfort and security of having a home.

 So, what have we been doing since April 2016?

-How is all of the possible?
+How is all of this possible?